Reconciliation in the Media - Celebrating women: Power, Strength and Resilience

 *Koori Mail edition 681, page 25 - July 25, 2018

 Because of her, we can! - NAIDOC 2018

-This year’s NAIDOC theme, June Oscar AO, was named the in recognition of her work as the first female Aboriginal and Torres Strait Islander Social Justice Commissioner, and her advocacy for the rights of Aboriginal and Torres Strait Islander women and children., both acknowledged and celebrated the place and significance of Aboriginal and Torres Strait Islander women throughout our nation’s history.
-With an all-women’s conference held in Sydney and many more events around the country, NAIDOC was a week that was in paying homage to female Ancestors and leaders paving the way for future generations to follow.
+This year’s NAIDOC theme, Because of her, we can!’, both acknowledged and celebrated the place and significance of Aboriginal and Torres Strait Islander women throughout our nation’s history.
+With an all-women’s conference held in Sydney and many more events around the country, NAIDOC was a week that was “long overdue” – Pat Anderson in paying homage to female Ancestors and leaders paving the way for future generations to follow.
 Fittingly, it was two Aboriginal women who took out the biggest NAIDOC honours at the National NAIDOC Awards 2018, held in Sydney.
-Bunuba woman,
+Bunuba woman, June Oscar AO, was named the 2018 NAIDOC Person of the Year in recognition of her work as the first female Aboriginal and Torres Strait Islander Social Justice Commissioner, and her advocacy for the rights of Aboriginal and Torres Strait Islander women and children.

 According to Anne Martin, NAIDOC Committee Co-Chair, “To finally celebrate and recognise our women who have given so selflessly across the years to ensure a better future for all… When we talk about trailblazers, it is these women we are talking about.
 They are trailblazers and so much more.”